Urban Alert

 Mid-fidelity Prototype

-Using insights from usability testing, we developed a mid-fidelity prototype that addressed key issues around clarity, ease of use, and safety.
-The prototype focused on making core tasks simpler and more intuitive, especially for first-time users.
+Using insights from usability testing, we developed a mid-fidelity prototype to directly address the key issues around navigation clarity, system feedback, and user confidence.
+The focus was on simplifying core tasks and reducing uncertainty for first-time users.

-Using insights from usability testing, we developed a mid-fidelity prototype that addressed key issues around clarity, ease of use, and safety.
-The prototype focused on making core tasks simpler and more intuitive, especially for first-time users.
+Using insights from usability testing, we developed a mid-fidelity prototype to directly address the key issues around navigation clarity, system feedback, and user confidence.
+The focus was on simplifying core tasks and reducing uncertainty for first-time users.

-We refined the experience by adding clearer safety cues and adjusting visual details such as text size and button spacing.
-These changes helped reduce friction, improve readability, and create a more confident, smoother experience overall.
+We refined the experience by introducing clearer safety cues and adjusting visual hierarchy through text size and button spacing.
+These changes were made to improve scanability, reduce cognitive load, and support more confident interaction.

-We refined the experience by adding clearer safety cues and adjusting visual details such as text size and button spacing.
-These changes helped reduce friction, improve readability, and create a more confident, smoother experience overall.
+We refined the experience by introducing clearer safety cues and adjusting visual hierarchy through text size and button spacing.
+These changes were made to improve scanability, reduce cognitive load, and support more confident interaction.

 Mid-fidelity Prototype